ARCCSS-extremes/climpact/www/user_guide/new_user_guide_markdown.md

 This file lists the number of missing values that exists for each variable (TX, TN, PR) for each year.

-### 6.2 Climpact indices and plots (the *plots* and *indices* folders)
+### 6.2 Climpact indices and plots (the *plots* and *indices* directories)

 Climpact produces two sub-directories where the results of each index are stored, *plots* and *indices*.
-For each index one image file (.png) containing a plot of the index and one comma-separated value file (.csv) containing the index values are created and put into the the *plots* and *indices* sub-directories, respectively.
-The .csv files can be opened in Microsoft Excel, the freely available [Libre Office Calc](https://libreoffice.org/) or a text editor.
-The index files have filenames “sydney_XXX_YYY.csv” where XXX represents the name of the index (see [Appendix A](#appendixa) for index definitions) and YYY is either ANN or MON depending on whether the index has been calculated annually or monthly, respectively.
-A sample .csv file for the index *su* is shown below.
+For each index one image file (.png) containing a plot of the index and one comma-separated value file (.csv) containing the index values are created and put into the the *plots* and *indices* directories, respectively.
+The .csv files can be opened in Microsoft Excel, the freely available [Libre Office Calc](https://libreoffice.org/) or any text editor.
+The index files have filenames “mystation_XXX_YYY.csv” where XXX represents the short name of the index (see [Appendix A](#appendixa)) and YYY is either ANN or MON depending on whether the index has been calculated annually or monthly, respectively.
+A portion of a sample .csv file for the index *su* is shown below.
 There is one value for each year the index is calculated.
 For indices calculated monthly there will be one value per month.
-A column containing normalised values is also written for most indices (these values are normalised using all available years/months). **Note that for any years or months where insufficient data exists, the missing value of -99.9 will be used.**
+A column containing normalised values is also written for most indices (these values are normalised using all available years/months). **Note that any years or months where insufficient data exists will have the missing value of -99.9**

 ![](images/su_csv.png)

 An example plot for the index *su* is shown below.
 These files may be opened in any standard image viewing software.
 The Sen's slope is displayed at the bottom of the plot along with the lower and upper bounds of the 95% confidence interval (these are calculated with the [zyp](https://cran.r-project.org/web/packages/zyp/index.html) package in R).
-In addition, one .pdf file ending in \*_all_plots.pdf, is produced in the subdirectory *plots*.
-This file contains all plots.
+In addition, one .pdf file ending in \*_all_plots.pdf, is produced in the *plots* directory.
+This file contains all index plots and is provided for easier viewing.

 See [Appendix A](#appendixa) for definitions of each Climpact index.

 ![](images/sydney_su_ANN.png)

+### 6.3 Threshold and trend data (the *thres* and *trend* directories)

+The *thres* directory contains a .csv file named after the relevant station and ending with \*_thres.csv.
+This \*_thres.csv file contains the percentile thresholds used by Climpact to calculate the thresholds-based indices, such as TX90p (which calculates the percentage of days above the 90th percentile).
+There are 365 rows, corresponding to each day of the year.
+As described in XXXX, percentile thresholds are calculated using a 5 day moving window (with the exception of heatwave percentiles which use 15 day moving windows).
+Each column is named after the variable and the percentile being reported, e.g. *tmin_q10* is the 10th percentile of minimum daily temperature (TN).
+Since TX, TN and TAVG use a different size moving window the percentiles for heatwaves are recorded separately in the last three columns.
+The information in this file is purely "for interest" and may be helpful in further understanding the climate at your location.

+The *trend* directory contains a .csv file named after the relevant station and ending with \*_trend.csv.
+This \*_trend.csv file contains all of the trend information printed at the bottom of each plot for each index.
+This is to aid comparison of trends between indices.
+Trends for calendar seasons (DJF, MAM, JJA, SON) are also provided for indices that include monthly values.

+The trends calculated by Climpact are based on the [Sen's slope](https://www.tandfonline.com/doi/abs/10.1080/01621459.1968.10480934) (and relies on the [zyp](https://cran.r-project.org/web/packages/zyp/index.html) package in R).
+Sen's slope reflects the median slope of all ordered pairs of points in a dataset and is more appropriate for calculating trends in extremes - compared to other common trend estimators like the method of least-squares - since it is less impacted by outliers.
+95% confidence intervals are calculated for the slope and the lower and upper bounds reported in each plot and in the \*_trend.csv file.

-### 6.3 Sector data
+### 6.4 Sector data (the *corr* directory)
-Climpact can also calculate basic statistics between the climate extremes indices and user-provided sector data.
+Climpact can also calculate basic statistics between its extremes indices and user-provided sector data.
 Refer to [section 4](#) for instructions on calculating these sector statistics.
 Refer to [Appendix B](#appendixb) for guidance on how sector data must be formatted.
 Currently, the sector data must be annual.

 Specifically, Climpact calculates correlations between each index and the user's sector data, as well as regressions of the sector data onto the minimum, maximum and average daily temperatures.

 Below is an example of the bar chart produced which shows the correlation coefficient between Climpact indices and sector data.
 Precipitation-related indices are represented by blue bars and temperature-related indices by red bars.
+Coefficients are reported on each bar.

 ![](images/sydney_su_ANN.png)

 Below is an example of a regression plot between maximum temperature and sector data.
-Whether the variable being regressed onto is the daily minimum, maximum or average, all of this data is averaged annually in order to perform the regression.
+R-squared values and regression line equations are also shown.
+Regardless of whether the variable being regressed onto is the daily minimum, maximum or average, all of this data is averaged annually in order to perform the regression.

 ![](images/sydney_su_ANN.png)